openbmc/openbmc/poky/documentation/ref-manual/ref-system-requirements.rst

       compatible but not officially supported nor validated with WSLv2, if you still decide to use WSL please upgrade to WSLv2.

-   -  If you encounter problems, please go to `Yocto Project Bugzilla <http://bugzilla.yoctoproject.org>`__ and submit a bug.
+   -  If you encounter problems, please go to :yocto_bugs:`Yocto Project Bugzilla <>` and submit a bug.
 We are interested in hearing about your experience.
 For information on how to submit a bug, see the Yocto Project :yocto_wiki:`Bugzilla wiki page </wiki/Bugzilla_Configuration_and_Bug_Tracking>`